Dzzs/Projects/README.md

 ---

 ## [Cisco Switch Web Configuration - Link](https://github.com/Dzzs/3850WebConfig)
-- Easy to use Python based web interface for configuring Cisco switches without needing to access the CLI.
+- Easy to use web interface written in Python for configuring Cisco switches without needing to access the CLI.
 - Features basic check to avoid accidentally disrupting connectivity with router.